-- > RSE is about the understanding of the importance of a stable and loving relationship. - > RSE is about the emotional, social and cultural development of students, and involves learning about relationships, sexual health, sexuality, healthy lifestyles, diversity and personal identity. - > RSE involves a combination of sharing information and exploring issues and values. - Our curriculum is also designed to support children growing up in an increasingly complex and digital world. - > We aim to support children to make the right decisions and keep themselves safe and happy.
+- > RSE is about the understanding of the importance of a stable and loving relationship. - > RSE is about the emotional, social and cultural development of children, and involves learning about relationships, sexual health, sexuality, healthy lifestyles, diversity and personal identity. - > RSE involves a combination of sharing information and exploring issues and values. - Our curriculum is also designed to support children growing up in an increasingly complex and digital world. - ➤ We aim to support children to make the right decisions and keep themselves safe and happy, whilst showing respect, reflecting the aims of our vision statement: Challenge, Creativity Compassion: Create a pure heart in me Psalm 51:10